-This post is about taking the shrimp fried rice to the next level.
+This post is about taking shrimp fried rice to the next level.

-The idea to write this post is sparked during dinner when I order a plate of shrimp fried rice last week in a Michelin awarded restaurant.
-The fried rice was good, but I have pre-visualized my dreamed fried rice, which looks and taste differently.
+The idea to write this post was sparked during dinner when I ordered a plate of shrimp fried rice last week in a Michelin-awarded restaurant.
+The fried rice was good, but I have pre-visualized my dream fried rice, which looks and tastes differently.

 Improvise a restaurant-style shrimp fried rice

-So I have a daring attempt to improve the fried rice of a famous restaurant to yield the dream shrimp fried rice that picture in my mind.
-(Note: Please note that I am not at all to challenge any award-winning restaurant, but want to develop my own version by building on a masterful plate of fried rice from this restaurant, and save a lot of time to create from scratch.)
+So I have a daring attempt to improve the fried rice of a famous restaurant to yield the dream shrimp fried rice pictured in my mind.
+(Note: I am not trying to challenge any award-winning restaurant, but I want to develop my version by building on a masterful plate of fried rice from this restaurant and saving time creating from scratch.)

 I hope this post is equally useful for anyone who wishes to improvise a great recipe with your personal touch.

-The essence of the dish remains – plenty of shrimps, eggs, and the rice is soft and chewy, but I switch it up with beans and carrot cubes and add plenty of minced garlic and chopped scallions.
+The dish’s essence remains – plenty of shrimp and eggs, and the rice is soft and chewy, but I switch it up with beans and carrot cubes and add plenty of minced garlic and chopped scallions.

 Here is the final result:

-Here is my plan on how to upgrade the fried rice
+Here is my method on how to upgrade the fried rice

-- The shrimps are not seasoned with salt and look like cooked by boiling them or pan-fried briefly.
-I will make a point to season it with salt and sear both sides until slightly brown.
+- The shrimp are not seasoned with salt and look cooked by boiling them or pan-fried briefly.
+I will try to season it with salt and sear both sides until slightly brown.

-- Pan-fried the shrimps in oil and use the shrimp’s oil to fry the rice subsequently.
-The rice will absorb the flavor of the shrimps.
+- Pan-fried the shrimp in oil and used the shrimp’s oil to fry the rice.
+The rice will absorb the flavor of the shrimp.

 - Separate the egg whites from the yolks.
 Fry the egg whites until turns into white strips.
-Break it into small pieces and mix with the rice.
-This method will an additional color to the rice, which makes it looks more appetizing.
+Break it into small pieces and mix it with the rice.
+This method will add color to the rice, making it look more appetizing.

-- Scallion has an excellent flavor to compliment with fried rice.
+- Scallion has an excellent flavor to complement fried rice.
 Use scallion to fry the rice as well as for garnishing.

-- I prefer a more colorful presentation so I add some diced carrots, corns and green peas.
-That also give shapes and dimension to the shrimp fried rice.
+- I prefer a more colorful presentation, adding some diced carrots, corn, and green peas.
+That also gives shapes and dimensions to the shrimp fried rice.

-- Perfectly pan fried garlic which is crispy and golden brown are used to prepare the Japanese garlic fried rice.
-I will add this into the recipe to added flavor and color.
+- Perfectly pan-fried garlic which is crispy and golden brown, is used to prepare Japanese garlic fried rice.
+I will add this to the recipe to add flavor and color.

-How to cook the excellent fried rice (the detail of each step)
+How to cook excellent fried rice (the detail of each step)

 1. Fried the garlic